multiversx/mx-sdk-specs/accounts/account.md

     // Loads (derives) a secret key from a mnemonic.
 The optional "address_index" parameter is used to guide the derivation.
     // Returns an Account object, initialized with the secret key. static new_from_mnemonic(mnemonic: str, address_index: Optional[int], hrp: Optional[str]): Account;

+    // Named constructor
+    // Returns an Account object, initialized with the secret key. static new_from_keypair(keypair: KeyPair): Account;

     // saves the wallet to a pem file save_to_pem(path: Path);